-let any tie interfere with this business.
 Britain needs real homes.
-There only can the function of the second second second second second the second second second second second second position of women.
+There only can the finest types of sons and daughters be nurtured.
+It does not mean going back to the parasitical position of women.
 It does not mean wider relationships submerged once more in the merely personal.
-It does not mean findat the por-fessional woman retrogrades from the position she has achieved to one she despises.
-It is precisely the professional attitude which is required to transform these old houses of ours, miscalled "homes," from the counterfeit to the true. the true.
+It does not mean that the professional woman retrogrades from the position she has achieved to one she despises.
+It is precisely the professional attitude which is required to transform those old houses of ours, miscalled "homes," from the counterfeit to the true. the true.

-The professional woman does not go back to the stulitying routine and limited circles of domesticity.
+The professional woman does not go back to the stultifying routine and limited circles of domesticity.
 She transforms them because she has become different.